korningf/aegis-vault/README.md

 * Initial Secrets

-Now this Id may or may not already have the necessary inital secrets.
+Now this Id may or may not already have inital secrets.

-Note if the Id already has the following:
+Note if the Id is already used for the following:

   - GnuPG keyring
   - SSH RSA Key pair